top of page

 1 tbsp tamari

-2 tsp rice vinegar or fresh lime juice
+2 tsp rice vinegar or fresh lime juice, to taste

 Preparation

-1. To cook the rice, bring a large pot of water to boil.
-Add the rinsed rice and continue boiling for 30 minutes, reducing heat as necessary to prevent overflow.
-Remove from heat, drain the rice, and return the rice to the pot.
-Cover and let the rice rest for 10 minutes or longer, until you’re ready to serve.
-Just before serving, season the rice to taste with salt and fluff it with a fork.
+1. Bring a large pot of generously salted water to a boil.
+Add the rice and cook, uncovered, for 30 minutes, reducing heat as needed to prevent overflow.
+Drain and return to the pot.
+Cover and let rest for 10 minutes.
+Season with salt and fluff with a fork just before serving.

-2. To make the curry, warm a large skillet with deep sides over medium heat.
-Once it’s hot, add the oil.
-Add the onion and a sprinkle of salt and cook, stirring often, until the onion has softened and is turning translucent, about 5 minutes.
-Add the ginger and garlic and cook until fragrant, about 30 seconds, while stirring continuously.
+2. Heat the oil in a large, deep skillet over medium heat.
+Add the onion, season with salt, and cook, stirring occasionally, until softened and translucent, about 5 minutes.
+Add the ginger and garlic and cook, stirring constantly, until fragrant, about 30 seconds.

-3. Add the bell peppers and carrots.
-Cook until the bell peppers are fork-tender, 3 to 5 more minutes, stirring occasionally.
-Then add the curry paste and cook, stirring often, for 2 minutes.
+3. Add the bell peppers and carrots and cook, stirring occasionally, until the peppers are just beginning to soften, 3–5 minutes.
+Add the curry paste and cook, stirring constantly, until fragrant and darkened slightly, about 2 minutes.

-4. Add the coconut milk, water, kale, and sugar, and stir to combine.
-Bring the mixture to a simmer over medium heat.
-Reduce heat as necessary to maintain a gentle simmer and cook until the peppers, carrots, and kale have softened to your liking, about 5 to 10 minutes, stirring occasionally.
+4. Add the coconut milk, water, kale, and brown sugar and stir to combine.
+Bring to a simmer over medium heat, then reduce heat to maintain a gentle simmer.
+Cook until the vegetables are tender and the curry has thickened slightly, 5–10 minutes, stirring occasionally.

 Recent Posts